alphagov/government-service-design-manual/service-manual/making-software/information-security.md

 : More hands on than the SIRO, the accreditor or accreditors will work with the project team to help with understanding the process, identify risks and suggest mitigations.

+Information Asset Owner
+: The IAO will be senior individual involved in running the relevant business.
+  Their role is to understand what information is held, what is added and what is removed, how information is moved, and who has access and why.
+As a result they are able to understand and address risks to the information, and ensure that information is fully used within the law for the public good.

 CESG Listed Adviser Scheme (CLAS) Consultant
 : Part of the formal accreditation process.
 Responsible for much of the formal documentation.